 The yakuza are often mythologized and compared to the Western legends of Robin Hood, as when the class first surfaced, its members stole from the wealthy and gave to the poor.
 Most Japanese citizens in urban areas fear the yakuza, but also respect them for following a very strict code of honor.
 They are often called the protectors of the unfortunate.
 It's not uncommon for the yakuza to take care of young people who would never have a chance for any kind of mature life, if they hadn't been accepted into a clan.

 The criminal activities of the yakuza are undeniable, but it is a misconception to suggest that the class is the Japanese equivalent of the Italian mafia.
 In fact, because of pressure from the National Police Agency and new anti-yakuza laws being passed, their legal activities now outnumber the illegal.
 The yakuza remain the symbol and predominant force of Japan's underworld.
 However, the class has evolved greatly since the clan wars and public assassinations that took place in the first half of the twentieth century.

 In Video Games

-Like the Shenmue series, the Yakuza series is known for its realism.
-The Yakuza games are regarded as gaming's most realistic crime simulators.
-Compared to the exaggerated Hollywood movie pastiche of Grand Theft Auto, Yakuza instead aims for authenticity, based on the activities and operations of real Yakuza gangs.
-Jake Adelstein's book Tokyo Vice noted the franchise's accuracy compared to his interactions with real Yakuza.
+Like Shenmue, the Yakuza series is known for its realism, and its games are typically marketed as interactive Japanese dramas inspired by the lives of real yakuza members.
+Compared to the highly-exaggerated and often satirical Hollywood movie pastiches of Grand Theft Auto, the Yakuza games usually aim for a certain degree of authenticity, albeit with heavy influence from yakuza genre films popular in Japan.
+Jake Adelstein's book Tokyo Vice noted the franchise's accuracy compared to his interactions with real yakuza.